secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 1. Design
    1. For the latest approved booth design & messaging, email `events@gitlab.com`.
    1. Open issue in the `Corporate Marketing` project for booth design.
 Assign to Design team and provide booth spec and due date.
 Provide as much notice as possible.
-   1. For any content or major layout changes, tag Strategic Marketing and Design in the related booth design issue created in the `Corporate Marketing` project.
+   1. For any content or major layout changes, tag Product and Solution Marketing and Design in the related booth design issue created in the `Corporate Marketing` project.
 1. Digital
    - Coordinate all digital marketing requests with the digital marketing team.
 See [Requesting Digital Marketing Promotions](/handbook/marketing/demand-generation/digital-marketing/digital-marketing-management/#how-do-we-get-there) for more info.
 1. For Corporate events - Meeting Setting